-\textbf{Ablation on the reconstruction stage.} We ablate appearance modeling, opacity regularization, and pseudo-camera depth supervision (see \Cref{tab:sat-view-ablation} and Figure~\ref{fig:ablation_combined}).
-For this ablation, we evaluate at higher elevation angles to assess the quality of renders during the IDU process, rather than testing the final low-angle performance.
-Appearance modeling is crucial for multi-date convergence, opacity regularization removes floating artifacts (\Cref{fig:ablation_combined}(a)), and depth supervision flattens planar regions (\Cref{fig:ablation_combined}(b)).
+We ablate appearance modeling, opacity regularization, and pseudo-camera depth supervision (see \Cref{tab:sat-view-ablation} and Figure~\ref{fig:ablation_combined}).
+For this ablation, we evaluate at higher elevation angles to assess render quality during the IDU process, rather than at the final low-altitude viewpoints.
+Appearance modeling is crucial for multi-date convergence, opacity regularization removes floating artifacts (\Cref{fig:ablation_combined}(a)), and depth supervision sharpens geometry in planar regions (\Cref{fig:ablation_combined}(b)).
 Together, they yield the lowest $\text{FID}_\text{CLIP}$/CMMD scores.
 Additionally, we validate geometric accuracy using DFC2019 LiDAR data~\cite{c6tm-vw12-19} by unprojecting 3DGS depth renders into DSMs for comparison.
 Both opacity regularization and pseudo-depth supervision improve geometry, with their combination achieving the lowest MAE/RMSE.

-\textbf{Ablation on the synthesis stage.} We isolate two factors: multi-sample diffusion and curriculum view progression.
-As \Cref{fig:ablation_combined}(c-d) shows, multi-sampling smooths textures, while the curriculum (vs. random views) restores geometry in occluded areas. \Cref{tab:ablation-idu} confirms these gains.